Extract PDF tables with OCR

 How to teach Parseur where to start and stop a table?

 We are going to use Parseur's Dynamic OCR capabilities using Labels for this.
-Check out the article in the link if you need more information about labels.
-We will create 2 relative labels, one for the start of the table, and one for the end.
+Check out the article at the link if you need more information about labels.
+We will create two relative labels, one for the start of the table and one for the end.

 Step by step instructions to extract a table from a PDF